F-1 Student Status F-1 Employment Options F-1 Curricular Practical Training (CPT) F-1 Optional Practical Training (OPT) F-1 Hardship Employment

 - complete the I-765 form*

-provide a check for $340 payable to the U.S. Department of Homeland Security
+- provide a check for the filing fee payable to the U.S. Department of Homeland Security

 Make an appointment with the International Student Office to bring the above documentation for review and to receive a new I-20.
 Once all your documentation is in order, you will be asked to make copies for your personal records and to mail the papers by registered mail to the following address: